 While most nations have been ordered to bunker down for a duration, many individuals and families are looking for ways to create fun and magic from home.
 Why not create an at-home High Tea experience?

-While the world has seemingly been turned on its head, there is something delightful about creating an elegant High Tea experience from home.
+There is something delightful about creating an elegant High Tea experience at home.
 Tea and baked goods have always been a staple for comfort and relaxation, and with cooler weather on the horizon too, what better time to enjoy a hot cup of tea, with some freshly made treats.

 For small businesses trying to stay afloat, many are working tirelessly at this time to create opportunities to continue growing through this turbulence, while bringing delight to those confined to the four walls of home for the time being.